 Lack of energy reserves represent a higher risk of burnout

 If there is a long-term mismatch between energy reserves and work requirements, the risk of burnout increases.
 “During the first wave of coronavirus cases, employees had fewer energy resources,” says Merel van der Lei.
 “For example, some employees did not have the right tools to perform their jobs properly.
 Collaborating with colleagues was, in many cases, more difficult.
 And many employees found that their living situations made it difficult to concentrate.”

 Timely insight into reduced wellbeing to predict the likelihood of burnout

 Pulse surveys are a quick way for organisations to gain insight into a number of critical indicators.
 Van der Lei explains: “Employees automatically given the same seven key questions.
 Three are about their well-being: Do they have a good work-life balance?
 Is their workload too high, too low or just right?
 And can they maintain their current situation in the long term?
 This last question predicts the likelihood of burnout.
 Carrying out Pulse surveys regularly can also help organisations to detect trends.”

 Crisis communication needs critical indicators

-“Carrying out Pulse surveys periodically enables organizations to detect trends,” explains Van der Lei.
-For example, employee confidence in the future of their organization decreased by more than 6% between mid-April and late May, before subsequently increasing again.
+“Carrying out Pulse surveys periodically enables organisations to detect trends,” explains Van der Lei.
+For example, employee confidence in the future of their organisation decreased by more than 6% between mid-April and late May, before subsequently increasing again.